+The Bishop Chatard academic experience is rooted in a vision that every student will not only reach his or her academic potential, but each will have an equal opportunity to contribute in a significant way to the positive life of the school.
 Our students are educated to persevere through challenges, feel comfortable with both success and failure, and to be open to new experiences.
-Bishop Chatard provides a safe environment for students to recognize their own individual talents, explore unique classes and develop their potential.
-School counselors and teachers are attuned to recognize the unique gifts that students bring to the classroom learning environment.
+We strive to create a safe environment for students to recognize their own individual talents, explore unique classes and develop their potential.